Home > 12 Steps to a healthier child... and parent! > Sensory Calming and Sensory Mealtime Strategies

 –Complex language–Lack of clear expectations

-•Try to always start your sessions with this cycle
+Try to always start your feeding therapy sessions with calming inputs.

 –Once you have given sufficient input then engage child in a focused task that involves some textured activity.